 Through this provision, the framers of the Charter acknowledged that the gravest threats to the principle of non-intervention came from coercive measures directed at a state’s physical or political autonomy, as, indeed, both are essential to state sovereignty.
 The territory controlled by a state may be a manifestation of its sovereign capacity, but it is worthless without the enjoyment of political agency and independence.
 Moreover, nothing reflects genuine political independence more than national participatory processes, such as elections, conducted freely and fairly.
 The UN Charter sought to grant strong protections against undue external interference.
 Those protective measures have now come to be challenged again in the digital age.

-The advent of the Internet and the accompanying wave of “digitalisation” has opened up new opportunities for the material, cultural and intellectual advancement of communities across the world.
-But it has also pried open the possibility of malicious actors—acting alone, collectively, or on behalf of states— manipulating elections through digital means.
+Experts have debated whether the type of cyber-related election interference recently seen amounts to an unlawful violation of sovereignty (because it interferes with the exercise of an inherently governmental function) or an unlawful intervention.
+Whether or not a violation of international law has occurred, however, there is the clear possibility that malicious actors—acting alone, collectively, or on behalf of states—will manipulate elections through digital means.
 With national participatory processes becoming more complex in scale and sophistication, there has been a burgeoning of data, institutions and infrastructure to manage them.
 Many countries today publish their electoral rolls—a basic, traditional guarantee against voting manipulation or fraud—online, exposing such databases to cyber attacks and exploitation.
 Similarly, electoral voting instruments are used in far flung and remote areas of a country, where its operators are not fully abreast of the risks and concerns associated with their digital manipulation.
 Voting software suppliers and computer systems at the local or “booth” levels remain susceptible to such intrusions as well.

-Seized of the growing number and intensity of threats to participative processes, the Global Commission on the Stability of Cyberspace recommends stronger national measures and effective international cooperation to prevent, mitigate and respond to cyber intrusions against the technical electoral infrastructure.
+Seized of the growing number and intensity of threats to participative processes, and recognizing that such attacks are unacceptable, the GCSC recommends stronger national measures and effective international cooperation to prevent, mitigate and respond to cyber intrusions against the technical electoral infrastructure.
 The Commission acknowledges that the actual conduct of elections or participatory processes at the regional, local or federal level is firmly the remit of states, to be carried out in accordance with their respective national laws.
 Nevertheless, the cyber attacks on their electoral infrastructure may originate from outside the borders, necessitating multilateral cooperation resolution.
-As more countries opt to digitise their election machinery, the risks and vulnerabilities associated with such infrastructure increase manifold, as does the prospect of a major, offensive cyber operation.
-A modest first step to effective multilateral cooperation would be a pledge or commitment from governments to refrain from engaging in cyber operations against the technical electoral infrastructure of another state.
-In recommending this norm, the Commission merely affirms the numerous international legal protections already afforded against external interference in the internal affairs of another state.
+As more countries opt to digitize their election machinery, the risks and vulnerabilities associated with such infrastructure increase manifold, as does the prospect of a major, offensive cyber operation.
+Thus, governments must commit to refraining from engaging in cyber operations against the technical electoral infrastructure of another state.
+In recommending this norm, the Commission merely affirms that election interference is intolerable whether it is considered to be a violation of international law or not.

 3. Norm to Avoid Tampering